ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 BenchmarkProfiler
 *************

-The BenchmrkProfiler is the object in charge of generating the memory report, time report, model summary and the system report.
+The BenchmarkProfiler is the object in charge of generating the memory report, time report, model summary and the system report.
 As the diagram indicates, this class inherits from Pytorch Lightning Base Profiler Class.
 Pytorch Lightning already provides built in functionality that can be easily integrated with the Pytorch Lightning Trainer to profile the code.
 In particular, it provides access to some profilers (https://pytorch-lightning.readthedocs.io/en/1.5.10/advanced/profiler.html) that track performance across the training cycle in terms of execution time ('Simple' and 'Advanced' Profilers) and in terms of CPU and GPU usage ('Pytorch Profiler').
 We have designed the Benchmark Profiler taking advantage of that functionality and have extended it so it also provides a system report and model summary.
 The diagram below illustrates this.
 As can be seen the MemoryProfiler inherits from the PytorchProfiler and generates the MemoryReport as main output, and the TimeProfiler inherits from the SimlerProfiler and generates the Time Report as output.

 .. figure:: ../images/profiler/anemoi_profiler_benchmark_profiler.png
    :alt: AnemoiProfiler Config Settings